 Can Kids Have Their Own Debit Cards?

 Yes.
 Parents often set their kids up with reloadable prepaid debit cards before opening their first bank account.

 With strict parental controls and all-ages availability (versus 13 and up for many kids checking accounts), a debit card is a good first step for parents unsure about opening a kids’ bank account right away.

 If you’re married or in a committed relationship, you may hold one or more joint financial accounts with your spouse or partner.
 The same idea applies to accounts held jointly with minor children; both you and your child can make deposits and withdraw funds as you see fit.

 Parents can exercise considerable control over accounts held jointly with children.
 When your kid is too young to work legally, you’re likely to be the sole or principal source of their funds.
 If you want to set a strict weekly or monthly spending limit for them, simply fund the account at the desired level and frequency.

 Generally, joint deposit accounts are ideal for day-to-day expenses and short- to medium-term savings.
 Most checking accounts place few restrictions, if any, on deposit and withdrawal amounts and frequencies.
-By law, savings accounts limit withdrawals to six per statement cycle, with excess withdrawals subject to penalty fees.

 Should You Open a Savings Account for Your Kid?